Spring Green Notes © Frances Michaels

 Natrakelp or

 Seaweed Plant Starter.
-A regular application of
+Apply

 Fertilise citrus in early spring, a one-year-old tree will need